FontManager

 - Unified API - One call (

-getFont) to get any font, with or without emoji support - Emoji Compositing - Transparently layers an emoji imgfont on top of any base font via LVGL's
+getFont) to get any font, with or without emoji support - Emoji Compositing - Transparently layers 20×20 emoji PNGs via LVGL's imgfont fallback, with nearest-neighbour scaling to match any font size

 - Lazy Caching - Fonts and scaled image descriptors are cached on first use; no redundant work on subsequent calls